GB1609/Ant_System/README.md

 # ANT_SYSTEM

 ## Overview
-This program is an implementation of ant_system model, a cellular automaton that simulates the behavior of an ant colony in search of food with use of **MPI**.
+This program is an implementation of ant_system model, a cellular automaton that simulates the behavior of an ant colony in search of food with use of **MPI**, is a communication protocol for computers..

 In the initial state there is a number of ants located at a point of origin, called a **nest**.